-TL;DR: In this foundational study, we wanted to understand how people approach digital data preservation and see if supporting backups would be an interesting problem area to look into.
-But, by running 23 exploratory interviews, we realized that backups are not a key pain point for users.
-Instead, the more interesting problem area is supporting meaningful decisions on what data to keep or discard over the long-term, with users displaying behaviors on a spectrum between two extremes: hoarding (keeping most data) and minimalism (getting rid of as much data as possible).
+Summary: In this exploratory study, we wanted to understand how people approach digital data preservation and check whether supporting backups would be a rich problem space to look into.
+After running 23 interviews, we changed course and identified a more valuable problem space with unexplored opportunities: helping people make meaningful decisions on what data to keep or discard over the long-term.
+We used the research insights to map a spectrum of user behaviors between two extremes: hoarding (keeping most data) and minimalism (getting rid of as much data as possible).

-Below, I describe my research process and illustrate how I used generative research to go from an initial assumption to unexpected insights.
+Below, I describe my research process and illustrate how I used qualitative research to go from an initial assumption to unexpected insights.

 Role, team, and timeline

-- Led research end-to-end: chose methods & approach; recruited participants; led data collection & analysis; wrote the final report & a research paper about the project
+- I was the main researcher on the project, leading the research process from start to finish: I planned the study methods & approach; recruited participants; led data collection & analysis; wrote the final report & presenting the results at an international research conference.

-Research questions and initial focus: are backups still a thing?
+Research questions and initial focus: are backups still a major problem for users?

 When I studied how people prepare for an operating system upgrade, I was surprised to see that several participants didn’t do a backup beforehand.
 So I decided to investigate how people take care of their digital “stuff” over time and make sure not to lose it.
 I wanted to understand whether backups are still a thing in a world dominated by cloud storage platforms and whether this would be a good problem area to address.